MyZenKey/sp-sdk-ios/README.md

 ## Error Handling

-`AuthorizationError` defines a code, description and an `errorType`.
-All error codes feature a short docstring to help the developer debug the error.
-The Error Type provides a class of error with a docstring that indicates what the developer should present to the user.
-The developer can define the cause of the error.
+`AuthorizationError` defines the `ErrorType`, `code`, `description` and `errorType` to help the developer debug the error, as well present a description to the user.
+The `Error Type` identifies a class of error during the Authorization flow, such as`invalidRequest` or `requestDenied`.
+The developer can include further information, with `code` adding context for the origin of the error, `description` a possible explanation, and `errorType` a possible remedy.

 The following table summarizes the type of errors associated with an `AuthorizationError` code and how to manage them.